 Don’t forget balance exercises.
 A study showed that people maintaining good balance as they aged had a lower risk of premature death.

-Note: Consult with your physician before beginning an exercise program.
+NOTE: Consult with your physician before beginning an exercise program.

-3. Limit Alcohol Intake
+3. Limit Alcohol Intake for Senior Wellness

-Heavy alcohol consumption is linked to liver, heart, and pancreatic disease – and increases the likelihood of an early death.
+Heavy alcohol consumption is linked to liver, heart and pancreatic disease – and increases the likelihood of an early death.
 While moderate wine consumption has been considered beneficial in some studies, there is no need to start drinking as a health measure.

 4. Don’t Use Tobacco

-Smoking and use of tobacco products, including e-cigarettes, cigars and smokeless tobacco, cause or worsen numerous diseases and conditions.
+Smoking and use of tobacco products, including e-cigarettes, cigars and smokeless tobacco, can cause or worsen numerous diseases and conditions.
 Smoking, by itself, is the leading cause of preventable death in the U.S.

-Find out more on how smoking and other tobacco products affect your health with these smoke facts from the American Lung Association.
+Find out more on how smoking and other tobacco products affect your health with these facts from the American Lung Association.

 5. Manage Weight